twobombs/mist-docker/README.md

 the mist container is prepared to host VMs by libvirtd & ssh via IP add your public key to authorized_keys in /root/.ssh or map it in

-This also works on Rancher 2.x on K8s
+This works with Rancher 1.x, 2.x and K8s